spryker/spryker-docs/docs/scos/user/features/202108.0/search-feature-overview/standard-filters-overview.md

 E-commerce solutions usually offer a huge product catalog to display products and their variations.
 To help buyers find the products they are looking for in the catalog, we have the *Standard Filters* feature.

-With Standard Filters, you can filter the products according to the specified price range, product ratings, product labels, color, material, brand etc.
+With Standard Filters, you can filter the products according to the specified price range, product ratings, product labels, color, material, or brand.

 ![Filter Attributes](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Search+and+Filter/Standard+Filters/filter-attributes-b2c.png)